f5devcentral/access-labs/class3/module2/lab01.rst

 #.
 Click **Finished**

-Lab 1.2 - Create an Access profile
+Section 1.2 - Create an Access profile
 -----------------------------------

 In this section, you will create and define the settings of the APM Access Profile.